-- Action.
-An element in an IBM's schedule.
-An action is defined by a list of model objects, the methods of these objects executed by the action (e.g., traits of fish, updating the habitat cells; producing output), and the order in which the objects are processed. - Behavior, individual behavior, system behavior.
+- Behavior, individual behavior, system behavior.
 What a model fish or fish population actually does during a simulation.
 A behavior is an outcome of an IBM and the traits of its individuals. - Calibration.
 The process of estimating the values of a few parameters to make the model reproduce field observations.
 While calibration is the primary means of evaluating parameters for simple models, for inSTREAM it is best to evaluate as many parameters as possible from the literature and, subsequently, calibrate only a few (see Section 17 of Railsback et al. 2009). - Cell.
 The basic unit of habitat in inSTREAM; habitat conditions vary among cells, but not within a cell. - Data.
 Input that describes the habitat and fish population to be simulated.
-Data for inSTREAM Version 4 includes daily time series of flow, temperature, and turbidity; cell dimensions and state variables; the relations between flow and depth and velocity for each cell; and the characteristics of the initial fish population. - Fish, trout.
+Data for inSTREAM Version 6 includes time series of flow, temperature, turbidity, and drift food concentration; cell dimensions and state variables; the relations between flow and depth and velocity for each cell; characteristics of the initial fish population; and characteristics of stocking events. - Fish, trout.
 The simulated fish individuals.
 Except where explicitly noted otherwise, these terms refer to virtual, not real, fish.
 Likewise, the words "egg" and "redd" refer to their virtual representation within inSTREAM. - Habitat selection.
-The behavior and corresponding trait for selecting which cell to feed in each day. - Input.
+The behavior and corresponding trait for selecting which cell to feed in each model step. - Input.
 Any of the data and parameter values that a user provides to inSTREAM to define a scenario. - Method.
 In object-oriented software, a block of code that executes one particular trait or process.
-Methods are similar to subroutines in non-object-oriented software. - Mortality source.
+Methods are similar to subroutines in non-object-oriented software. - Model.
+This word is used in two ways.
+It sometimes refers to inSTREAM-SD in its entirety (e.g., "the model represents trout communities...").
+However, it also sometimes refers to one object with specific actions (e.g., in Sect.
+2.3).
+This "model" object is the part of inSTREAM that executes top-level actions such as keeping track of the date and time, and writing output files. - Mortality source.
 A natural process (e.g., starvation, predation) that causes fish or eggs to die.
 Mortality sources are modeled as survival probabilities. - Object.
 Something that is represented as a discrete entity with its own state variables.
-Example objects include individual fish, redds, and cells; and (in the software) observer tools such as graphics windows and the devices that produce output files.
+Example objects include individual fish, redds, and cells; and (in the software) observer tools such as graphics windows and the devices that produce output files. - Observation, observer tools.
+The process of collecting data and information from the IBM; typical observations include graphical display of patterns over space and time and file output of summary statistics.
+Observer tools are software tools such as graphical user interfaces that make certain kinds of observation possible.